 For the first few playtimes, allow your hamster to use you as a climbing area, be sure you are sitting and in a safe area in case the little guy (or girl) gets too adventurous!
 This helps him/her adjust to your scent and bond with you.
 From here, there are many different options for play items you can incorporate into your playtime.

-Toys and Accessories for Playtime
+Toys and Accessories for Exercise and Playtime

 There are many different types of toys you can purchase (or create) to help your hamster have an enjoyable play session with you!
 Be sure to rotate which toys you provide at each playtime so that your hamster doesn’t get bored.